The Shift to Freight Brokers as Primary Carriers

 Many shippers are loading their routing guides with freight brokers as the choice of record

-Over the past 18 months, we have seen a significant shift toward shippers utilizing brokers as their primary carriers.
-Many shippers abandoned the strategy of focusing on asset-based carriers, and now load their routing guides with brokers as the choice of record.
+Many shippers have abandoned the strategy of focusing on asset-based carriers and are now loading their routing guides with brokers as the choice of record.

-We also see brokers being able to meet the detailed requirements of many shippers and fill the same strategic partner concept an asset-based provider typically holds.
+Additionally, brokers are more and more able to meet the detailed requirements of many shippers and fill the same strategic partner concept an asset-based provider typically holds.

 From our point of view as a transportation management provider, Penske has been involved in many shipper bids of late and asked the question: Why the big swing in strategy?